Acorn System BASIC: Statements

-Math, operators and functions
+Maths, operators and functions

-Acorn used 32-bit signed integers for all math, with no standard floating-point support.
+Acorn used 32-bit signed integers for all maths, with no standard floating-point support.
 To handle division, which often returns a fractional part, they added the % operator to return the remainder.
 For instance, PRINT 7/3 will return 2, while PRINT 7%3 will return 1.

 Variable names can consist only of a single letter, A to Z. All double-letter combinations are reserved as arrays, so E was a single value, while EE was an array.
 All arrays required a DIM statement, it did not assume a dimension of 10 like Microsoft BASICs.
 At runtime, the only check performed on an array was that the index being passed in was a positive value, so one could read off into memory by passing in values larger than the dimension.
 It did not support multi-dimensional arrays.

-Basic math operations included +, -, *, /, %.
-It also supported bitwise logic operators, with &, \, : used for AND, OR and XOR, respectively.
+Basic mathematical operations included +, -, *, / and %.
+It also supported bitwise logic operators, with &, \ and : used for AND, OR and XOR, respectively.
 These operators perform comparisons, so 1 & 0 returns 0.
-The use of the colon for OR (Note: Likely because it looks like a vertical bar, which is used in most math texts for OR.) is why the statement separator had to use the semicolon.
+The use of the colon for OR (Note: Likely because it looks like a vertical bar, which is used in most maths texts for OR.) is why the statement separator had to use the semicolon.
 Note that these are separate from the logical connections found in IF statements, like IF A=1 AND B=0 THEN..., which are also supported.

-There were only two math functions, ABS and RND.
+There were only two mathematical functions, ABS and RND.
 ABS works as in other BASICs, returning the absolute value of a given input.
-RND does not, it returns a value between the -ve and +ve maximum integer values.
+RND works differently that most dialects, it returns a value between the -ve and +ve maximum integer values.
 To use this in the conventional form to return a value between 0 and a given positive value, between 0 and 10 for example, one used ABS(RND)%11.